ferralucho/nest-clinic/README.md

 - 🕵️‍♂️ **Code Scanning** - Code scanning with CodeQL

 Use ehrinsomniaendpoints.json to import the endpoints into Insomnia.
+Use seeddata.sql to insert some mock values into the tables

 ## Quick Setup (Production)